 Figure 7.3: Shows what happens when you run a build with CodeBuild (AWS Documentation)

-Use cases and scenarios.
+Use cases and scenarios

-The following are the use cases and scenarios:
+The use cases and scenarios are as follows:

 Continuous Integration (CI): CodeBuild is a key part of CI pipelines, automating the build and test phases.
 It integrates seamlessly with AWS CodePipeline, enabling a continuous integration workflow.